 Entrepreneurs: Renata Storer and Doug Storer

-Night Tech Gear products provide the confidence needed to challenge ourselves, take on adventures, and embrace the night.
+When we need to challenge ourselves, embrace the night, Night Tech Gear products provide the confidence, or just take on adventures.
 With these state-of-the-art shoe lights, you can safely trek through mountains, trails, or your own neighborhood knowing you’ve got reliable, safe lighting at all times.
-Whether running, walking, hiking, camping, fishing, or walking your dog, these shoe lights let you see and be seen safely from dusk till dawn.
+From dusk till dawn, these shoe lights let you see and be seen safely, whether walking, running, hiking, fishing, camping, or walking your dog.

 Night Runner 270 is built tough with long-lasting quality at the forefront, allowing you to focus on your training in all conditions.
-Tried and tested by athletes, for athletes, in even the harshest conditions – including heavy rain, extreme heat, and even the extreme cold in ice and snow.
+In the harshest conditions, tested and tried by athletes, for athletes, including extreme heat, heavy rain, and even the snow and extreme cold in ice.

 With multiple settings ranging from 75/130 lumens, the Night Trek Shoe Lights will enhance any adventure whether you are hiking or walking the dog.

 |$100,000 for 50%

 According to their website, Raising Wild offers swimsuits that are made for “fit, fashion and function”.
 Started by the sisters Rachelle Hyde and Kara Haught with their line of swimwear.

 The product line offered by Raising Wild has grown and now includes swimwear for boys’ and girls’ suits.
 They have sold $130,000 with the only marketing coming from social media.

 |$500,000 loan at 13% for 5% equity after loan is repaid